loppe35/PowderDispenser_BuildFiles/README.md

 # 3D Models and CAD Designs

 ## Overview
-This folder contains the STL and STEP files for the Powder Dispenser project.
+This subrepository contains the STL and STEP files for [the Powder Dispensing and Weighing module project repository](https://github.com/loppe35/PowderDispensing_and_Weighing_Module.git).
 These files represent the 3D models and detailed CAD designs necessary for manufacturing or prototyping the hardware components of the powder dispenser system.

 ## File Descriptions
 - **STL Files**: These files are used for 3D printing.
 Each file corresponds to a specific part of the powder dispenser, ready for 3D printing on most standard 3D printers.